Mikheil Saakashvili: Allegations of corruption

 Saakashvili has been accused of corruption and amassing wealth after coming into power by his political opponents.
 Although petty corruption in Georgia has been largely eliminated by the Saakashvili administration, it was alleged that elite corruption remained a significant problem.
-Alleged corruption in Saakashvili's inner circle was one of the main causes of 2007 Georgian demonstrations.
-Former Georgian Minister of Defense Irakli Okruashvili after his resignation accused Saakashvili of corruption and lobbying the interests of his own family.
+Alleged corruption in Saakashvili's inner circle was one of the main causes of the 2007 Georgian demonstrations.
+Former Minister of Defense Irakli Okruashvili after his resignation accused Saakashvili of corruption and lobbying the interests of his own family.
 Okruashvili claimed that he caught the president's uncle with a $200,000 bribe but had to hush up the scandal at the president's request.
-It was alleged that Saakashvili's family members have acquired large number of state property by president's orders, and as a result, Saakashvili's family has emerged as one of the richest families in Georgia by the end of his second term.
+It was alleged that Saakashvili's family members acquired large number of state property by Saakashvili's orders, and as a result, Saakashvili's family emerged as one of the richest families in Georgia by the end of his second term.
 According to allegations, Saakashvili's family has taken over much of the higher education sector (his mother owning shares in several universities in Tbilisi), the spa industry and the advertisement sector.
-The opposition also accused then president Saakashvili of overseeing a system of elite corruption encompassing oil and minerals.
+The opposition also accused then-President Saakashvili of overseeing a system of elite corruption encompassing oil and minerals.
 Saakashvili denied accusations of his political opponents, claiming that his administration has been one of the most successful in eliminating corruption.
 He accused his opponents of spreading lies and not being honest.

-After leaving presidential post, Saakashvili has been charged by Prosecutor's Office of Georgia with illegal seizure of property and embezzlement of state funds.
-He and his supporters have denounced charges as politically motivated.
+After leaving the presidency, Saakashvili was charged by the Prosecutor's Office of Georgia with illegal seizure of property and embezzlement of state funds.
+He allegedly spent the money on luxury hotels, visits to cosmetic clinics, expensive clothing and other things.
+He and his supporters have denounced the charges as politically motivated.
+On 12 March 2025, Saakashvili was convicted and sentenced to nine years' imprisonment for embezzling nine million laris ($3.2 million) in public funds from 2009 to 2012.
+Georgia's opposition said that the sentence showed that the government is scared of Saakashvili.
+On 17 March, he was convicted and sentenced to another 4.5 years' imprisonment for illegally entry into Georgia over his return in 2021.